GA-repos/express-intro/README.md

 - Later, when we  start creating, updating, or deleting data, we will always perform a `redirect`.

 ---

+## You Do: 99 Bottles of Beer

+In the time remaining, work through building out an app for the song 99 Bottles of Beer.

+The instructions for this exercise can be found [here](https://git.generalassemb.ly/Flex-322/99_bottles_express-).

+---
 #### ❓ Essential Questions
 <br>